 While you want to have your heater where it distributes heat well, use some common sense about placement.

-Don’t think that any heater is maintenance free.
+Don’t think that any heater is maintenance free, especially a kerosene heater.
 The truth is that you need to periodically inspect your heater.
 Wicks don’t last forever.
 Check your heater model number and keep some replacement wicks on hand.

 Any leaks need to be noted and dealt with.
 Never keep a heater on hand that you think is a major safety hazard.
 The basic units in this post are under $150 which is nothing compared to your safety.